nodejs/node/doc/api/async_hooks.md

 ###### `type`

-The `type` is a string that represents the type of resource that caused `init` to call.
-Generally it will be the name of the resource's constructor.
+The `type` is a string that represents the type of resource that caused `init` to be called.
+Generally it will correspond the name of the resource's constructor.
-The resource types provided by the built-in Node.js modules are:

 ```
 FSEVENTWRAP, FSREQWRAP, GETADDRINFOREQWRAP, GETNAMEINFOREQWRAP, HTTPPARSER,
 JSSTREAM, PIPECONNECTWRAP, PIPEWRAP, PROCESSWRAP, QUERYWRAP, SHUTDOWNWRAP,
 SIGNALWRAP, STATWATCHER, TCPCONNECTWRAP, TCPWRAP, TIMERWRAP, TTYWRAP,
 UDPSENDWRAP, UDPWRAP, WRITEWRAP, ZLIB, SSLCONNECTION, PBKDF2REQUEST,
-RANDOMBYTESREQUEST, TLSWRAP
+RANDOMBYTESREQUEST, TLSWRAP, Timeout, Immediate, TickObject
 ```

 There is also the `PROMISE` resource type, which is used to track `Promise`